 7 Worst Sources for Vaccine Information

 I don’t know why so many people are propagating the idea that vaccines are harmful.
 There is clear evidence showing that it saves lives and is perfectly safe.
 But I’ve found a few groups which promote it.
 If you see information coming from these sources saying vaccines are harmful, report the post or share it with me.
-But first, let me introduce you to the six worst sources for vaccine information (and most other health advice too).
+But first, let me introduce you to the seven worst sources for vaccine information (and most other health advice too).

 #7 Conspiracy theorists